ballerina-attic/docs-ballerina-vscode-extension/en/docs/get-started/open-packages.md

 ## Opening multiple Ballerina Packages

-Once you have one Ballerina Package opened in VS Code, you can add other related Packages to same workspace.
+Once you have one Ballerina Package opened in the VS Code Editor, you can add other related packages to same workspace.

 Please refer to VS Code [Adding Folders to Multi Root Workspaces](https://code.visualstudio.com/docs/editor/multi-root-workspaces#_adding-folders) guide for more details.